IAmAleksei/SOFLang/README.md

-### Scarcely Object-Oriented and Functional Language
+### SOFLang - Scarcely Object-Oriented and Functional Language

 Trivial programming language with its own syntax and issues.